coderCodesA-Z/2.-Course-on-Introduction-to-C-/README.md

 <returnType> function2(int &a, int &b) {} // a & b are pointing to the same memory address where actual parameters are located.
 <returnType> function3(int *a, int *b) {} // a & b are pointers to the actual arguments
 ```
+Primitives are shared as copy, actual address location of the primitive variable is not shared.
+**Note:** If an array was created inside a function other than the main(), then it's instance is destroyed

+as soon as the function gets removed from call stack.

 ## Pointers
 Pointers store addresses.
 Size : 8bytes(depends on compiler), but size doesn't vary depending on the datatype.